Tikrong/snake/README.md

 ---

-If you find any bugs feel free to contact me here or via email tikrong@mail.ru
+If you find any bugs or want to leave feedback feel free to contact me here or via email tikrong@mail.ru